youmad-app/youmad-shell/README.md

 ## FAQ (Frequently Avoided Questions)

-**Q: Is this legal?**
-A: Ask your lawyer, not us.

 **Q: Why is it called YouMAD?**
-A: Because you're insane if you're using any other tool.
-Keep up.
+A: Because that's the one question that pops up when adding media to Plex.
+You'd be insane to use any other tool.

 **Q: Can it download video?**
 A: No. It's a MUSIC downloader.
 Reading is fundamental.

 **Q: Why doesn't it work?**
 A: Did you install the dependencies?
 Did you read the instructions?
 Try that first.

+**Q: I did that, why do I still get all sorts of errors?**
+A: Google changes stuff.
+Make sure you update yt-dlp to the latest version.

 **Q: Can you add feature X?**
 A: Create an issue.
 We'll consider it if it's not terrible.